17 Troubling Relationship Conflict Patterns to Fix

 It can be challenging to be vulnerable even with a partner, so it can be painful when a partner points out shortcomings.
 That causes a defensive reaction and walls to go up.

-Everyone needs to be able to face up to their weaknesses.
+- How to fix it: Everyone needs to be able to face up to their weaknesses.
 It, in turn, adds to our strength.
 There’s no shame in being vulnerable, especially with your significant other, nor should you feel that you need to hide what you might be least proud of from them.

 4. Blame

-It’s effortless to point the finger, so there’s nothing for you to do to fix the problem, nor do you need to feel guilt about the situation.
+It’s effortless to point the finger, so there’s nothing for you to do to fix the problem, nor do you need to feel guilty about the situation.
 In fact, you have control and a sense of “moral superiority.”

 5. Control

-Controlling another person can result in toxicity and a damaged relationship.
-It’s natural for people to desire power even in intimate partnerships; it’s instinctual, and often one person does take the “lead” role in a family situation.
+It’s natural for people to desire power even in intimate partnerships; it’s instinctual, and often, one person does take the “lead” role in a family situation.

 6. Assuming the worst instead of seeing the best

+- How to fix it: Your partner is usually early rather than late, but tardiness brings out aggression.
 It’s essential to see the good instead of always focusing on the bad.

 7. Character attacks

+You place yourself in the seat of judge and jury, labeling your partner unfairly.
 Assuming that a character flaw is responsible for the reasons someone shows up late on what you believe is a consistent basis is another pattern that’s unhealthy.

 8. Overstating the circumstances

-Instead of using such inflated terminology, the argument should be an “I feel as though you do this a lot” minus the “always” so a “never” retaliation doesn’t come into the equation.
+- How to fix it: These “facts” are merely intensifications of assumptions that, if thought about reasonably, are untrue.
+Instead of using such inflated terminology, the argument should be an “I feel as though you do this a lot” minus the “always,” so a “never” retaliation doesn’t come into the equation.

 9. Threats and ultimatums